stepzen-dev/workshop-graphql-frontend/README.md

       }
     }
   }
+  devto_getArticles(username: "cerchie") {
+    title
+    url
   }
+}
 ```

-Can you alter the query so it will also get the `description`, `stargazerCount` (number of stars) and the `updatedAt` fields?
+Can you alter the query so it will also get the `description`, `stargazerCount` (number of stars) and the `updatedAt` fields from Github?
 This query needs to be added to the function that fetches the data from the GraphQL API in `pages.index.js`.

 <details>
 <summary>Show solution</summary>